-Black isn't a color we often think of when it comes to Thanksgiving décor, but Sarah Sherman Samuel proves it can look gorgeously festive and modern in this tablescape.
+Black isn't a color we often think of when it comes to holiday décor, but Sarah Sherman Samuel proves it can look gorgeously festive and modern in this holiday tablescape.
 We love her use of mixed metals—gold and brass—and her produce-filled arrangement using artichokes, pears, and a baby watermelon.
 Using fresh produce in your centerpiece is a great way to repurpose it after your dinner and save costs.

-Eggplant-colored napkins, persimmons, and a lush magnolia leaf garland bring this vivid Thanksgiving tablescape from Erin Hiemstra of Apartment34 to life.
+Eggplant-colored napkins, persimmons, and a lush magnolia leaf garland bring this vivid tablescape from Erin Hiemstra of Apartment34 to life.
 We love the mixture of green glass goblets; gold napkin rings; and black, white, and gold dinnerware—the look is fresh and elegant without feeling stuffy.

 For a chic and edited tablescape, look no further than Athena Calderone's dinner parties for inspiration.
-This gifted hostess has given this holiday table a decidedly glamorous look by pairing dainty modern flatware with unfinished textures like natural linen and slate cheese boards.
+This gifted hostess has given this holiday table a decidedly glamorous look by pairing dainty, modern flatware with unfinished textures like natural linen and slate cheese boards.
 It's all about the juxtaposition.

 We love the balance of warm and cool colors in this table setting by Kara Rosenlund.
 Belgian linen, strips of upholstery tape, and a bowl full of walnuts give the tablescape a rustic Scandinavian style, and a sprig of herbs with a small feather taped to each plate makes a chic place card.